 From the gritty, rockin’ Gutter Dance to the breezy, jazz-inflected pulse of Big Suit, Moonscapes is a colorful musical melange of styles and emotions.
-Introducing fans to the group’s most comprehensive collection of songs to that date, Moonscapes triggered the band’s rise and prominence at music festivals from Bridgeport to Boulder.
+Introducing fans to the group’s most comprehensive collection of songs to that date, Moonscapes received praise from leading industry publications and triggered the band’s rise and prominence at music festivals from Bridgeport to Boulder.

 A mighty ode to liberation, the title track off of Dangermuffin’s 2008 EP reflects the band’s early commitment to life and music on their own terms.
 Though only 6 songs in length, the collection tackles some weighty subjects, such as the persistence of human oppression and the notion of personal demons.
 It’s a declarative album, and the declaration is clear: emancipate.

 Dangermuffin’s inaugural album, Beermuda jammed a stake in the sand of American roots music and buried it deep.
 From the beer drenched ballad, What’s in a Bottle, to the sensual serenade, Consumin’ Me, this foundational work of art mingles rockin’ electric energy with raw acoustic tenderness.
-Essential listening.
+In other words, for any Dangermuffin fan this album is essential listening.

 How can we be whole?

 It’s a question asked — in one way or another — by anyone who allows him or herself to dig deeper into their own existence than the simple day-to-day drudgery that seems to fuel our society.